Google doodle pays tribute to Kamaladevi Chattopadhyay

 Achievements

 Several cultural institutions in India today exist because of her vision, including the National School of Drama, Sangeet Natak Akademi, Central Cottage Industries Emporium, and the Crafts Council of India.
-She stressed the significance which handicrafts and cooperative grassroot movements play in the social and economic upliftment of the Indian people.
-To this end she withstood great opposition both before and after independence from the power centres.
+She stressed the significance which handicrafts and cooperative grassroots movements play in the social and economic upliftment of the Indian people.
+To this end, she withstood great opposition both before and after independence from the power centres.

-In 1974, she was awarded the Sangeet Natak Akademi Fellowship the highest honour conferred by the Sangeet Natak Akademi, India's National Academy of Music, Dance & Drama.
+In 1974, she has awarded the Sangeet Natak Akademi Fellowship the highest honour conferred by the Sangeet Natak Akademi, India's National Academy of Music, Dance & Drama.

 Kamaladevi was also honoured with Ramon Magsaysay Award in 1966 for Community Leadership.
 She, being a prolific writer, wrote 20 odd books depicting her wide array of intellectual and political interests, and a global.